0xSickb0y/windcorp/README.md

 A chat message can include an IMG element with a SRC attribute referencing an external host's IP address.
 Upon access to this external host, the NTLM hashes of the user are sent with the HTTP request.

-The company portal indicated that _Buse Candan_ (buse@fire.windcorp.thm) was currently online.
-Therefore, I ran [Responder](https://github.com/lgandx/Responder) and delivered the payload, attempting to capture the NTLMv2 authentication.
+The company portal indicated that _buse candan_ (buse@fire.windcorp.thm) was online at the time.
+Therefore, I ran [Responder](https://github.com/lgandx/Responder), delivered the payload to him, and attempted to capture the NTLMv2 authentication.

 ![Pasted image 20240807213035](https://github.com/user-attachments/assets/b7514a29-c03d-4166-9b19-2a23ea65a593)